Bergmann's rule: Explanations

 The earliest explanation, given by Bergmann when originally formulating the rule, is that larger animals have a lower surface area to volume ratio than smaller animals, so they radiate less body heat per unit of mass, and therefore stay warmer in cold climates.
 Warmer climates impose the opposite problem: body heat generated by metabolism needs to be dissipated quickly rather than stored within.

 Thus, the higher surface area-to-volume ratio of smaller animals in hot and dry climates facilitates heat loss through the skin and helps cool the body.
-It is important to note that when analyzing Bergmann's Rule in the field that groups of populations being studied are of different thermal environments, and also have been separated long enough to genetically differentiate in response to these thermal conditions.
+When analyzing Bergmann's Rule in the field, groups of populations being studied are of different thermal environments, and also have been separated long enough to genetically differentiate in response to these thermal conditions.
+The relationship between stature and mean annual temperature can be explained by modeling any shape that is increasing in any dimension.
+As you increase the height of a shape, its surface area-to-volume ratio will decrease.
+Modeling a person's trunk and limbs as cylinders shows a 17% decrease in surface area-to-volume ratio from a person who is 1.5 m tall to a person who is 1.8 m tall even at the same body mass index (BMI).

 In marine crustaceans, it has been proposed that an increase in size with latitude is observed because decreasing temperature results in increased cell size and increased life span, both of which lead to an increase in maximum body size (continued growth throughout life is characteristic of crustaceans).
 The size trend has been observed in hyperiid and gammarid amphipods, copepods, stomatopods, mysids, and planktonic euphausiids, both in comparisons of related species as well as within widely distributed species.
 Deep-sea gigantism is observed in some of the same groups, possibly for the same reasons.
 An additional factor in aquatic species may be the greater dissolved oxygen concentration at lower temperature.
 This view is supported by the reduced size of crustaceans in high-altitude lakes.
 A further possible influence on invertebrates is reduced predation pressure at high latitude.
 A study of shallow water brachiopods found that predation was reduced in polar areas relative to temperate latitudes (the same trend was not found in deep water, where predation is also reduced, or in comparison of tropical and temperate brachiopods, perhaps because tropical brachiopods have evolved to smaller sizes to successfully evade predation).